COSC-499-W2023/year-long-project-team-21/docs/weekly logs/team log/Team_Report_Week_16.md

 ## Overview

-This week, our team achieved several milestones:

-- Successfully implemented the **ChatList** screen.
-- Enabled network requests on the **CreateAd** screen, including image uploads.
-- Managed scheduled meetings and effectively led team discussions.
-- Provided assistance to Nicholas in overcoming challenges.
-- Engaged in thorough code reviews for ongoing projects.

-**Authentication Challenges:**
+This week our team finished several key tasks, enhancing both frontend and backend aspects of our projects.
+Highlights include successfully implementing the **ChatList** screen and enabling network requests on the **CreateAd** screen, allowing for smooth image uploads.
+We efficiently managed scheduled meetings, led team discussions, and conducted thorough code reviews for ongoing projects.

-While making progress, we encountered a challenge with authentication.
-We aimed to allow users access to secure endpoints by implementing a session storage that stores tokens and user information.
-Currently, we've achieved successful user logins, but the process involves several asynchronous operations.
-Concerns were raised about potential issues in the event loop due to multiple 'await' keywords.
-We're exploring solutions, considering options like wrapping requests in promises or utilizing try-catch blocks.
+While making notable progress, we encountered challenges with authentication.
+Despite achieving successful user logins, concerns arose due to asynchronous operations potentially causing issues in the event loop.
+Solutions are being explored, including options like wrapping requests in promises or using try-catch blocks.

-**Navigation Enhancements:**
-Additionally, we implemented stack navigation to seamlessly transfer parameters between the **Home** screen and the **View post** screen.

-**Frontend Development:**
-The frontend development for both the **Home** screen and the **View post** screen has been a focus, involving tasks such as retrieving user profile information, completing the redesign of the login and registration processes, and ensuring a polished user interface.
+The implementation of stack navigation ensures seamless parameter transfer between the **Home** and **View post** screens.
+Focused frontend development efforts were dedicated to both screens, involving tasks such as retrieving user profile information and refining the login and registration processes.

-**Backend Implementation - Ad Retrieval and Frontend Communication:**

-In parallel with frontend development, significant progress was made on the backend:

-- Implemented robust functionality for retrieving ads from the server.
-- Established a seamless communication channel between the backend and frontend to efficiently send ad data.

-This backend enhancement ensures that the frontend receives up-to-date ad information, contributing to a cohesive and dynamic user experience.
-The integration of these features aligns with our goal of creating a fully functional and responsive application.
+Additionally, we achieved significant milestones in the backend, including successful refresh token authentication, user profile retrieval from the backend, and robust functionality for storing ads with images in the database.

 ## Quick reminder for usernames